atet/virtual/README.md

 ### 5.5.
 Cleanup

-* Once you're done playing some Craft, let's erase this container for now (this will not erase the underlying image you just spent an hour building)
+* Once you're done playing some Craft, let's erase this container for now (this won't erase the underlying image you built)

 ```
 $ docker rm craft_container
 ```

 * **Oh no!** Looks like we can't erase an actively running container
-* Unlike our first container that just printed out "`Hello from Docker`" and shut itself down, `craft_container` will remain active
+* Unlike our first container that just printed out "`Hello from Docker.`" and shut itself down, `craft_container` will remain active
-* Let's stop the container, remove (a.k.a erase) it, and confirm it's gone:
+* Let's stop the container first, then erase it (and confirm it's gone):

 ```
 $ docker stop craft_container